Gangnes, Arnold G.

 After working in several offices on the east coast including the firm Anderson & Beckwith, Gangnes returned to the Pacific Northwest in 1947 and opened his own independent practice.
 Quickly Gangnes began to receive press and awards for his innovative designs of modern dwellings.

 Early projects include the Michael Klapash House (1948) in Weed, California which received national attention when it was given a 1948 Citation Award from Progressive Architecture magazine.
 In 1954, the home also won a National AIA Honor Award.
 Other noteworthy dwellings include the R.E.
-Jacobs House (1952) in Bellevue; the Martin K. Whittaker House (1956) in Lakewood; the George Veith Home (1957) in Sequim; and the Richard C. Miller House (1957) in west Seattle.
+Jacobs House (1952) in Bellevue; the Morton K. Whittaker House (1956) in Seattle's Lakewood neighborhood; the George Veith Home (1957) in Sequim; and the Richard C. Miller House (1957) in West Seattle.
 Gangnes’s own home in West Seattle (1948) also received a significant amount of press, where it was called representative of “the new trend in design, planning and construction.”

 In the late 1950s Gangnes began to receive larger-scale, non-residential and institutional projects.
 Notable projects include the Cherry Street Clinic (1958); a regional office building for the Waterfront Employers of Washington/Pacific Maritime Association (1959) in Seattle; a storage building for Abbey Rents (1960); the pro shop at Inglewood Golf Course (1961); Oxbow Industrial Park (1962); the Preferred Group Building (1962) in Bothell; an addition to Goodwill Industries (1964); Valu-Mart Stores, Midway site (1965) an Richland store (1967); an expansion of the Seattle Times Building (1968); and Villa-Mart Discount Department Store (1969) in Salem, Oregon.